 Our opening addresses feature some of the biggest names helping the energy economy to transition.

-Energy Security & Green Infrastructure Week is the biggest green infrastructure conference - we are back for year three.
+Energy Security & Green Infrastructure Week is the UK's biggest green energy industry conference.
+We are now in planning for our fourth year - November 2025.
 We bring together all the stakeholders needed to deliver the green infrastructure we require to reach net zero by 2050, and to ensure Britain’s energy is both secure and affordable.
 Get involved in this focused, exclusive, online conference and hear from a wide range of experts sharing insight and commentary from business leaders, academics, policymakers and shapers, and solution providers.
-In 2023, we had 640 unique delegates.
-Join Us this Year.
+In 2024, we attracted 900 delegates.
+Join Us for 2025.

 Professor Paul S. Monks, Chief Scientific Adviser at the Department for Energy Security and Net Zero.
 Followed by Mr Jonathan Brearley, Chief Executive at Ofgem.
 Then, Neil McDermott, Chief Executive at the Low Carbon Contracts Company.